Get your home holiday-ready 🎄 SEE ALL IDEAS

 You only have two hands—which can be a challenge with certain projects, such as when you still need to hold an item and yet require both hands to work on it.
 Indeed, there may also be times when using your hands to hold a workpiece simply isn’t feasible.
 The solution to these scenarios might just be a bench vise, a metal clamping device that bolts to a workbench

 Being enthusiastic DIYers, we were excited to test the top bench vises for ourselves—and determine which ones really offered the gripping power we needed.
 We decided to try them in our own workshop.
 We selected top-selling bench vises and mounted them to workbenches.
 We used them to grasp boards, pipes, and other items.
-We also tried out each of their features to determine how useful they would be for various projects, ranging from woodworking to mechanical uses to gunsmithing.
+We also tried out each of their features to determine how useful they would be for various building and installation projects, ranging from woodworking to mechanical uses to gunsmithing.

 Ahead in this guide, DIYers looking to increase workshop functionality will learn about the different styles and features of the best bench vises.
 Plus, you’ll find out how the following models earned a spot in this lineup during our hands-on testing.